harp-orm/locations/README.md

 Usage
 -----

-Just use the models / repos included.
+Just use the provided models

 All locations are saved in a single table, and their relations with one another are handled with [harp-orm/materialized-path](https://github.com/harp-orm/materialized-path)
+All Models are children of the Locaition model, inhereting its methods.

 __Database Tables:__